DMX512

 DMX512 is a standard for digital communication networks that are commonly used to control lighting and effects.
 It was originally intended as a standardized method for controlling stage lighting dimmers, which, prior to DMX512, had employed various incompatible proprietary protocols.
 It quickly became the primary method for linking controllers (such as a lighting console) to dimmers and special effects devices such as fog machines and intelligent lights.

 DMX512 has also expanded to uses in non-theatrical interior and architectural lighting, at scales ranging from strings of Christmas lights to electronic billboards and stadium or arena concerts.
 It can now be used to control almost anything, reflecting its popularity in all types of venues.

 DMX512 uses a unidirectional EIA-485 (RS-485) differential signaling at its physical layer, in conjunction with a variable-size, packet-based communication protocol.
-DMX512 does not include automatic error checking and correction, and therefore is not an appropriate control for hazardous applications, such as pyrotechnics or movement of theatrical rigging.
+DMX512 does not include automatic error checking and correction and therefore is not an appropriate control for hazardous applications, such as pyrotechnics or movement of theatrical rigging.
 However, it is still used for such applications.
 False triggering may be caused by electromagnetic interference, static electricity discharges, improper cable termination, excessively long cables, or poor quality cables.

+The DMX standard is published by the Entertainment Services and Technology Association (ESTA), and can be downloaded from its website.

 History

-Developed by the Engineering Commission of United States Institute for Theatre Technology (USITT), the DMX512 standard (for Digital Multiplex with 512 pieces of information) was created in 1986, with subsequent revisions in 1990 leading to USITT DMX512/1990.
+Developed by the Engineering Commission of United States Institute for Theatre Technology (USITT), the DMX512 standard (for digital multiplex with 512 pieces of information) was created in 1986, with subsequent revisions in 1990 leading to USITT DMX512/1990.

 DMX512-A

-In 1998 the Entertainment Services and Technology Association (ESTA) began a revision process to develop the standard as an ANSI standard.
+In 1998 the ESTA began a revision process to develop the standard as an ANSI standard.
 The resulting revised standard, known officially as "Entertainment Technology—USITT DMX512-A—Asynchronous Serial Digital Data Transmission Standard for Controlling Lighting Equipment and Accessories", was approved by the American National Standards Institute (ANSI) in November 2004.
 It was revised again in 2008, and is the current standard known as "E1.11 – 2008, USITT DMX512-A", or just "DMX512-A".